richardneal/LyonTracks/Week_Three.md

 #Next week plans:
 Gather information, Alicia goes to archives and Evan Chessman is going to go to communications.
-Richard and Ju will work on getting that information onto the google glass.
+Richard and Ju will work on getting that information onto the google glass. "mgraca@wheatonma.edu" <mgraca@wheatonma.edu>